digideskio/Talkshelf/README.md

 # Talkshelf
 A collection of slides from web industry talks I've witnessed at various conferences and meet-ups that I'd like to hang onto for future reference.
+Also includes talks I've given.

 ## Shelves